-Because missed work in experiential classes cannot be made up outside class, attendance policies must be strictly followed.
+Because missed work in classes (especially experiential coursework) cannot be made up outside class, attendance policies must be strictly followed.
 Specifically, missing more than one class without prior permission from the instructor will result in failure of the class.
 Missing more than two classes under any circumstances will result in failure of the course.